Lectures on AKSZ Sigma Models for Physicists: Quantization

-A path integral quantization of the Poisson sigma model on disc derives the Kontsevich's deformation quantization formula on a Poisson manifold \cite{Cattaneo:1999fm}.
-We briefly explain this model as an example of the quantization of an AKSZ TFT.
-The details should be referred to the paper \cite{Cattaneo:1999fm}.
+The path integral quantization of the Poisson sigma model on a disc yields the Kontsevich deformation quantization formula on a Poisson manifold. \cite{Cattaneo:1999fm} We briefly explain this model as an example of the quantization of an AKSZ sigma model.
+For details, we refer to Ref.~\citenum{Cattaneo:1999fm}.